-Extended Feature Enable Register (EFER).
+Extended Feature Enable Register (EFER)

 The Extended Feature Enable Register (EFER) contains the control bits that enable the extended features of the processor.
 Figure 34 shows the format of the EFER register, and Table 6 defines the function of each bit of the EFER register.
+The EFER register is MSR C000_0080h.

 Figure 34.
-Extended Feature Enable Register (EFER)-MSR C000\0080h
+Extended Feature Enable Register (EFER)

 Table 6.
-Extended Feature Enable Register (EFER) - Model 9 Definition
+Extended Feature Enable Register (EFER) Definition